MerrCraft/AudrinoMusicMaker/README.md

-# AudrinoMusicMaker
+# Audrino Music Maker
-Audrino music maker using a buzzer
+This is made mostly by ChatGPT